quii/learn-go-with-tests/databases.md

 FAIL    github.com/quii/learn-go-with-tests/databases/v2        0.566s
 ```

-## Write the minimal amount of code to make them pass
+## Write enough code to make it pass

 We'll introduce a `count` variable, increment it when the migrations are applied, and break the loop as soon as `count >= num`.